VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

 - The minimum size of the Preview might be too restrictive, feel free to reduce `minPreviewSize` and change the `previewSizePolicy` if needed.
 - The second preview viewport (only visible when the primary preview is present in another window) has been left unused for now.
 It might be a good idea to reconsider if it's useful or not.<secondpreview>
 - the image is reloaded every time we click on a field.
 Could be an area of improvement if you have the time.
+- The CLI could have been implemented with a `QCommandLineParser` instead of doing it from ground-up like we did.
+It may end up being simpler to implement and possesses an already built in help and version option.
+Because the CLI was implemented on the last week of the project, we couldn't dive into the #link("https://doc.qt.io/qt-6/qcommandlineparser.html")[documentation] deep enough.
 == Preview module
 - Hiding the mouse cursor when moving a corner of a marker could improve accuracy.